vmx17/Kinematics6DoF/README.md

 - Gemini-CLI: Great code self simulation tool even it is performance issue, it makes modules and compare performance.
 But the quality is as same as Gemini pro 2.5.
 For poor programmer like me, most recommended.
 - Gemini pro 2.5: Ah...
 I've run out of this month's limit.

+Anyway, I begin to think that I have to dive into the code generated to make it work correctly (or wait several months?).

 ## Motivation

 Ah...AI, trasformer, LLM, Generative Pre-trained Transformer, or Copilot and Gemini, sometimes Chat-GPT (almost free plan).